 So, in enterprise SEO you need to scale everything you do.

 For instance, internal linking is a core aspect of traditional SEO practices.
-Even a few internal links on small websites will make a significant difference to its SEO.
+Even a few internal links on small websites will make a significant difference to their SEO.

 On the other hand, this tactic of linking a few pages will not help large websites.
-You need to scale it up by maybe setting up a crawl-friendly site structure or creating a script that helps with internal links to the top pages of the website.
+You need to scale it up, whether by implementing a crawl-friendly site architecture or by developing a script that helps with internal links to your most important pages.

-For instance, JetOctopus offers plenty of data, features, and plans for enterprise websites.
-The cloud-based tool is the fastest and most affordable Enterprise SEO Platform with a phenomenal crawling speed, real-time log analysis, and detailed 3D SEO reports on website health.
+That’s why enterprise websites require corporate or enterprise SEO tools.
+For instance, JetOctopus offers plenty of data, features and plans for enterprise websites.
+It is the fastest and most affordable Enterprise SEO Platform with a phenomenal crawling speed at up to 250 pages per second, real-time logs analysis and detailed SEO reports on website health (including crawl issues, like pages blocked from Googlebot, noindex pages, missing canonical tags and duplicate titles and headings).

 Finally, the scale of enterprise sites relates to the existence of fundamental technical errors that multiply many times, making it tough for SEO crawlers to detect issues.